Floral Pavilion Theatre

-The Floral Pavilion is a theatre in the seaside town of New Brighton, on the Wirral Peninsula in England.
+The Floral Pavilion Theatre is a theatre in the seaside town of New Brighton, on the Wirral Peninsula in England.
 Situated on the promenade overlooking the River Mersey, it presents a mix of comedy, music and children's shows including a Christmas pantomime.

 The original theatre opened in 1913 as an open-air summer theatre within the Victoria Gardens.
 In 1925 it was covered by an iron and glass roof and during the mid-1960s it was largely rebuilt, with a full metal roof.

 The theatre closed in 2007 and was demolished as part of the town's £60 million Neptune Project redevelopment plans.

 The building was rebuilt to a new design and reopened in December 2008.
 The first act to perform at the venue after reopening was Ken Dodd, who has had a long association with the Floral Pavilion, making his first appearance in 1940.

 As well as an enlarged theatre auditorium, seating over 800, the complex also provides for conference facilities and a large multi-purpose lounge area.